MSIX Introduction: A comprehensive 24-chapter guide

 MSIX Container

-As expected, classic Win32 applications packaged as an MSIX will still run only on desktop devices.
-So, these apps do not “become“ universal simply because we are now packaging them in a new format.
+As expected, classic Win32 applications packaged as an MSIX will continue to run only on desktop devices.
+So, just because we're packaging these apps in a new format, it doesn't mean that they become "universal."

 All of these converted apps are still x86 and x64 bit apps, and they cannot run on tablets/phones or other devices with one exception: Always-Connected-PC devices.
 Win32 apps run on ARM devices with emulation support included in the OS and in specific ARM CPUs.

-Just as full UWP apps, Win32 converted apps ( packaged as MSIX) can access the UWP APIs.
-However, you will only have access to desktop APIs from a Win32 app and you will not have the option to access different APIs (Mobile, Xbox, HoloLens, etc...) as you would with full UWP apps.
+Win32 converted apps (packaged as MSIX) can access UWP APIs in the same way that full UWP apps do.
+However, a Win32 app will only have access to desktop APIs, and you will not be able to access other APIs (Mobile, Xbox, HoloLens, etc.) as full UWP apps would.

-You can publish Win32 converted apps to the Microsoft Store, but only target the devices mentioned above.
+You can publish Win32 converted apps to the Microsoft Store, but only targeting the devices mentioned above.

-Below, there's a diagram showing the supported OS resources (of a Win32 application) that an MSIX package can install.
-On top of this, you can migrate and extend your application to use the new UWP components (app services, background tasks, etc...) to better integrate with the OS or other applications.
+The diagram below depicts the supported OS resources (of a Win32 application) that an MSIX package can install.
+On top of this, you can migrate and extend your application to use the new UWP components (app services, background tasks, etc.) to better integrate with the OS or other applications.

 MSIX Environment

 If you're looking for drivers, note that these are not supported in MSIX packages.
-Microsoft recommends that all drivers are uploaded to the Microsoft Store by the hardware providers, so the OS manages their installation automatically for the end-user.
-As MSIX is still in development, we can expect changes, but until then you can still use the hybrid solution adopted by App-V folks, where drivers got deployed with our old friend, the MSI package.
+Microsoft recommends that all drivers be uploaded to the Microsoft Store by the hardware providers, so the OS manages their installation automatically for the end user.
+As MSIX is still in development, we can expect changes, but until then you can still use the hybrid solution adopted by the App-V folks, where drivers get deployed with our old friend, the MSI package.

 There are multiple tools that can help you build and maintain your MSIX packages.
 A full list of tools is available in the Microsoft documentation.